stared/jekyll-blog-pre-2022/_posts/2016-08-01-quantum-mechanics-for-high-school-students.markdown

 - asymmetric codes, the actual RSA procedure
 - it's hard to break but not impossible (give time estimations with _current_ technology)

-2. Quantum cryptography
+#### 2. Quantum cryptography

 2.1.
 Measurement of the (classical) polarization of light
 - `*` introduction to complex numbers
-complex numbers are worth introducing on their own - not difficult, useful, and (geek) kids like it I would like to do the Bell theorem so I would need to introduce some probability.
-I will probably start with polarization of light and then do quantum mechanics with finite-dimensional vectors and matrices, but it depends on what Alex and John do during the week 25-29/06
+  - complex numbers are worth introducing on their own - not difficult, useful, and (geek) kids like it
 - description of polarization with two numbers
 - polarizer, measurement of intensity, cos^2(alpha)
 - rotation of polarization (e.g. with half wave plates)